 The GeneMatch program itself does not provide compensation.
 If you are matched with a study opportunity, you will be contacted by GeneMatch to see if you would be interested in taking part in that study.
 The study opportunity may (or may not) offer compensation as part of your participation in that particular study.

-GeneMatch is led by Banner Alzheimer’s Institute, a not-for-profit organization.
-GeneMatch is funded by a grant from the National Institute on Aging, the Alzheimer’s Association, and other philanthropic organizations.
+GeneMatch is led by Banner Alzheimer's Institute, a not-for-profit organization based in Phoenix, Arizona.
+GeneMatch is supported by grants from the National Institute on Aging.
+GeneMatch has been supported by the Alzheimer's Association, Banner Alzheimer's Foundation, GHR Foundation and other philanthropic organizations.